Game Genie: Legal issues

 The introduction of the original NES Game Genie was met by firm opposition from Nintendo.
 Nintendo sued Galoob in the case Galoob v.
 Nintendo, claiming that the Game Genie created derivative works in violation of copyright law.
 Sales of the Game Genie initially stopped in the U.S., but not in Canada.
-In many gaming magazines at the time, Galoob placed Game Genie ads saying "Thank You Canada!"
+In many gaming magazines at the time, Camerica placed Game Genie ads saying "Thank You Canada!"
 After the courts found that use of the Game Genie did not result in a derivative work, Nintendo could do nothing to stop the Game Genie from being sold in the U.S.

 Nintendo tried to thwart the Game Genie, using ROM checksum in later titles intended to detect the cheat modifications.
 These measures were partially successful but some could be bypassed with additional codes.
 Later versions of the Game Genie had the ability to hide Genie modifications from checksum routines.

 As the case progressed, Codemasters grew confident in both the Game Genie's legality and its commercial potential.'
 This confidence led the company to negotiate with Sega, ultimately securing an agreement to sell the device with Sega’s official approval.
 However, this deal only materialized after Codemasters privately issued an ultimatum, warning of a potential lawsuit that would "open [the] floodgates," according to developer Richard Aplin.'